2016 Team Foundation Build release notes

 You can view builds deleted by you or your retention policies.
 Deleted builds are destroyed after 30 days.

 New permission to register XAML build controllers

-Project Collection Build Administrators can now register XAML build controllers on a VSTS account.
+Project Collection Build Administrators can now register XAML build controllers on an Azure DevOps organization.
 Previously you had to be a member of the Project Collection Administrators group.